 The Wahoo Kickr bike provides one of the most engaging indoor riding experiences I've had to date.
 The ride feel and easy-fit process are top-notch but all this comes at a hefty cost

-Indoor cycling has genuinely hit its flash point; more people are beginning to understand its value as a training tool, and with people stuck in their homes because of the COVID-19 pandemic, literally, the entire world sold out of turbo trainers.
+Indoor cycling has genuinely hit its flash point; more people are beginning to understand its value as a training tool.

-With today's best turbo trainers being so good, the logical next step in the evolution of indoor trainers was master the indoor smart bike.
+With today's best turbo trainers being so good, the logical next step in the evolution of indoor trainers was to compete against the best exercise bikes.
 But when the Kickr Bike was initially launched, I will be the first to admit I scoffed; I thought the price tag was way too high, and it was, dare I say, ugly.
 So when the Kickr Bike arrived on my doorstep, I didn’t want to like it, however, after spending a month and many miles riding nowhere on Wahoo’s flagship indoor trainer, my tune has changed.

 Design and aesthetics